agi-brain/xuance/docs/source/documents/api/learners/marl/ippo.rst

   xxxxxx.

-  :param sample: xxxxxx.
+  :param sample: A dictionary contianing necessary experience data that is sampled from experience replay buffer.
-  :type sample: xxxxxx
+  :type sample: dict
-  :return: The infomation of the training.
+  :return: The information of the training.
   :rtype: dict

 .. py:function::